OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

     `user` must be used in combination with the :option:`-tr` option to specify the target resolution.

     `same` (added in GDAL 3.11) checks that all source rasters have the same resolution and errors out when this is not the case.

+    `common` (added in GDAL 3.11) determines the greatest common divisor of the source pixel dimensions, e.g. 0.2 for source pixel dimensions of 0.4 and 0.6.

 .. option:: -tr <xres> <yres>